 I am a therapist with strong intuition and diverse experience.
 I work with individuals and couples in supportive and creative ways.
 In a safe space, we can develop practical, creative, and immediate solutions that build on your unique strengths and move you closer towards your goals.
-The issues we can address include financial therapy, career counseling, dealing with life, parenting or relationship challenges, sports counseling, technology addiction, or immigration-related adjustments.
+The issues we can address include financial therapy, career counseling, ADHD, dealing with trauma, life, parenting or relationship challenges, addictions, or immigration-related adjustments.

 I hold a Master’s degree in Clinical Mental Health Counseling.
 I have completed specialized post-graduate training in:

-- Brainspotting - Phases 1 and 2, and Brainspotting for Addiction
+- Brainspotting Therapy - Phases 1, 2 and 4

 - Gottman Method Couples Therapy - Levels 1, 2, and 3